 The Financial Aid Office is pleased to offer you a website that allows you to read about your various loan options and at the end make an educated choice on a student alternative loan.
 Please visit the FASTCHOICE website to receive valuable information on financial assistance as well as get a list of lenders to choose from.

 Alternative loans may not be used as credit against your tuition bill until all paperwork has been submitted and finalized with the lender and certified by the MMA Office of Student Financial Services.
 This process can take any where from a few days to a few weeks, depending upon the lender.
-Once the lender notifies our office that all necessary paperwork has been submitted, the loan will be certified by our staff.
+Once the lender notifies MMA that all necessary paperwork has been submitted, the loan will be certified by the Office of Student Financial Services.
 At that time the loan will show as 'pending financial aid' on the student's e-bill.
 Students are encouraged to begin the application process as soon as they determine that additional funds are needed to avoid late fees on their billed charges.
 For the fall semester, this should be done no later than early July, for the winter semester, no later than early November and for the spring semester, no later than early January.

 MMA and its employees do not recommend any lenders, or receive any reimbursements, kickbacks or gifts of any kind from student loan lenders.